Here's a list of holiday events happening in Spokane, North Idaho

 Light Shows

-Numerica Credit Union Tree Lighting Celebration at Riverfront Park kicked off for this Christmas season on Saturday.
-The tree display at the Pavilion will be display from Nov.
-27 to Jan.
+Christmas trees will will be on display at Riverfront Park through Jan.
 1. Trees decorated are viewable during park hours from 6 a.m. to 12 a.m.
 People can go for a walk or a run to the park and enjoy the lights this season.

 The Center Road festive light show is up and running daily for the season.